Table of Contents:

 The driving force behind having a multi-user system is to allow customization of the system.
-A car may have multiple drivers and passengers who would be frustrated by customizations done by each other to the system’s look and feel and even to data such as playlists.
+A system may have multiple users who would be frustrated by customizations done by each other to the system’s look and feel and even to data such as playlists.
 Having multiple users allows each to customize their own interface.

 Depending on OEM and consumer requirements, multi-user systems can potentially also provide personal files and online accounts for each user.

 “user” vs. “uid”

 In a Unix system, users are typically identified by a numeric user ID, often abbreviated “uid”.
 A uid can represent a person, a system facility, multiple people, or even an application (as in Android).

 Because these do not correspond 1:1 in some designs, it is important to be clear which one is under discussion.
 In this document, the jargon term uid or user ID is used to refer to a Unix user identifier, while user or person is used to refer to a human using the system.

 User account refers to any abstract representation of the user within the system.
 This is most commonly a uid, matching the original Unix design.
 However, systems can exist with multiple uids per user account, such as Android, in which each (user account, app) pair has a uid.
 Conversely, systems can exist with multiple user accounts sharing a uid, such as SteamOS (in which one uid runs the Steam Big Picture UI, and users log in to it with separate Steam accounts).